tekknolagi/isdt/lecture-notes/2-vcs.md

 $
 ```

 Git doesn't magically watch as you make changes to a repository.
-In fact, Git
+Unlike sync
-only does anything when you type `git`: unlike sync services such as Dropbox,
+services such as Dropbox, which continuously run in the background, Git only
-Git doesn't run in the background.
-When you run `git status`, you're asking Git
+does stuff when you ask it to.
+When you run `git status`, you're asking Git to
-to take notice of all the changes you've made since your last commit and print
+take notice of all the changes you've made since your last commit and print a
-a summary of them.
+summary of them.
 In the snippet above, Git noticed that you have a new and
 untracked file named `myfile`.
 From Git's point of view, untracked files don't
 exist: it will tell you about them in `git status`, but it won't include them
 in commits, meaning it won't track their history.